 Next, split up into two groups, where one group picks a title (I think we just put pieces of paper in a hat) and starts to play that non-existent piece, while the other group listens, looks at the list of titles and tries to figure out which one is being performed.
 This is a lot of fun.

-I highly recommend you give this a try.
+I highly recommend you give free improvisation a try.
 There’s something very liberating about not thinking about theory and just playing.
-It’s a great way to train yourself to rely on your musical intuition.
+It just might be the best way to train yourself to rely on your musical intuition.

 Exercise 4.
 Figure Out Chord Progressions by Ear

 Just like figuring out melodies by ear, I’ve found transcribing chord progressions to be immensely beneficial.
-For one, it trains you to listen to a recording in a very detailed way.
+For one, it trains you to listen to a recording in great detail.
 To find the right chords, we often need to listen to what all the instruments are playing, as they make up the harmony together.

 Learning chords by ear also makes you listen so intently to the sound of certain harmonies, that they somehow become more ingrained in your system.
-This is also because you’re hearing all these chords and progressions as they are used in an actual song, instead of sterile test where the chords are played by a robotic sounding piano.
+You also become more familiar with these sounds because you’re hearing all these chords and progressions as they are used in an actual song, instead of sterile test where the chords are played by a robotic sounding piano.
 You want to train your ears for the situation you’ll be needing them the most: when you’re listening to or playing real music.

 To get started with learning chord progressions by ear, check out my step-by-step guide here.
 It’s important to know though that figuring out chord progressions by ear is a bit more involved than learning melodies by ear, where you can just jump right in even if you’re a complete beginner.